macs30123-s24/final-project-online_abortion_discourse/README.md

 Specifically, I will be examining discourse surrounding abortion within the r/Conservative Subreddit.
 I have chosen this Subreddit for several reasons:

 1. The Subreddit has over 1 million users, making it a prominent platform within Reddit.
-2. Preliminary research (limited to 1000 posts via the Reddit API) revealed significant activity surrounding abortion discourse within the Subreddit.
+2. Preliminary research (limited to 1000 posts via the Reddit API) revealed significant activity surrounding abortion within the Subreddit.
 3. The persistent reaction and stances of Conservative politicians regarding abortion underscore the significance of the topic within the party, often becoming a focal point of their political identity.

 This emphasis placed on abortion within Conservative circles makes r/Conservative a pivotal place for my intended research, and to investigate my primary research question of whether abortion attitudes and discourse have evolved.